ats-tandjoeng7/Credit_Risk_Analysis/README.md

 ## Summary

 All deliverables have been completed and analyzed according to the assignment requirements, including code refactoring, properly formatted outputs, and quality assurance for ensuring accurate results.
-I hope our stakeholders will be able to benefit from the condensed summary statistics tables instead of bulleted lists and easily compare the results achieved by applying various machine learning algorithms before drawing the final conclusions.
+I hope our users and stakeholders will be able to benefit from the condensed summary statistics tables instead of bulleted lists and easily compare the results achieved by applying various machine learning algorithms before drawing the final conclusions.

 **Table 9.
 Condensed summary statistics of all the imbalanced resampling models.
 Precision, Recall, and F1 score are the avg/total values (Used metrics: low &lt; 60%, good = 60&ndash;70%, very good = 70&ndash;90%, high &gt; 90%).**
 | ML method              | Balanced accuracy score | Precision | Recall  | F1 score | Conclusion                                      |